The Magellanic Stream at 20 kpc: A New Orbital History for the Magellanic Clouds: Methods

-In the previous orbital model of \citetalias{besla12} and \citetalias{pardy18} (\citetalias{besla12}'s ``Model 2''), the LMC and the SMC experience three interactions in isolation (without any MW influence) over $\sim$6~Gyrs.
-They are then rotated into the correct orientation, placed at the virial radius of the MW, and allowed to continue evolving until they reach their present day positions ($\sim$1~Gyr).
-During this infall they experience an additional direct collision which forms the Magellanic Bridge.
+In the previous orbital model of \citetalias{besla12} and \citetalias{pardy18} (\citetalias{besla12}'s ``Model 2''), the LMC and the SMC experience three interactions in isolation (without any MW influence) over $\sim$6~Gyr.
+They are then rotated into the correct orientation, placed at the virial radius of the MW, and allowed to continue evolving until they reach their present-day positions ($\sim$1~Gyr).
+During this infall they experience an additional direct collision that forms the Magellanic Bridge.

-In the model presented here, all the interactions between the Clouds and the MW occur in a single, self-consistent simulation lasting 3.5~Gyrs.
-The LMC and the SMC have two interactions, the second of which has very low impact parameter and forms the Magellanic Bridge.
-The main differences between these two orbital models are (see Figure~\ref{fig:cartesian}b): \begin{itemize} \item the number of interactions (4 vs. 2), \item the length of the simulation (7~Gyrs vs. 3.5~Gyrs), \item the maximum separation between the Clouds (100~kpc vs. 150~kpc), and \item the sense of the SMC's orbit around the LMC (see Section~\ref{sec:discussion} and Figure~\ref{fig:schematic}). \end{itemize} While there have been many other proposed orbital models of the interactions between the Clouds \citep[e.g.][]{diaz11,ruzicka10,guglielmo14}, none have looked at this explicit combination especially when considering a first-passage scenario with the inclusion of a MW CGM and the Magellanic Corona.
+In the model presented here, all the interactions between the Clouds and the MW occur in a single, self-consistent simulation lasting 3.5~Gyr.
+The LMC and the SMC have two interactions, the second of which has a very low impact parameter and forms the Magellanic Bridge.
+The main differences between these two orbital models are (see Figure~\ref{fig:cartesian}b): \begin{itemize} \item the number of interactions (4 versus 2), \item the length of the simulation (7 versus 3.5~Gyr), \item the maximum separation between the Clouds (100 versus 150~kpc), and \item the sense of the SMC's orbit around the LMC (see Section~\ref{sec:discussion} and Figure~\ref{fig:schematic}). \end{itemize} While there have been many other proposed orbital models of the interactions between the Clouds \citep[e.g.][]{ruzicka10,diaz11,guglielmo14}, none have looked at this explicit combination, especially when considering a first-passage scenario with the inclusion of an MW CGM and the Magellanic Corona.